DrewBradfordXYZ/quickbase-codepages/README.md

 ## Description

-Automatically update your QuickBase code pages with production files in your `./dist` folder using `npm run codepages`.
-It also generates an HTML file with JS and CSS code page links using `npm run build`.
+Automatically update your QuickBase code pages in multiple apps with production files in your `./dist` folder using `npm run codepages`.
+Running `npm run build` generates a QuickBase ready project structure with HTML files for each app that have preassigned links to your code pages.

 This allows you to deploy and test your project in QuickBase with ease.
 Removing the hassle of manually copy and pasting into code pages.